 On top of that, in regards to key touch control, you have the option of five sensitivity levels (which are light, normal, heavy, stable and fixed).

-Below, please take a moment to view some of the best-selling digital pianos on Amazon, and then see how well they compare to the C1 Air by Korg.
+Below, please take a moment to view some of the best-selling digital pianos online, and then see how well they compare to the C1 Air by Korg.

 Korg C1 Air Sounds